 Also called barrenwort, this exceptional ground cover combines beautiful foliage and flowers.
 Heart-shaped leaves that are bright lime green with red accents, emerge in spring.
 In summer, the leaves become darker green, and turn bronzy red in fall.
-Clusters of small flowers bloom early-to-mid spring and nod daintily above the foliage.
+Clusters of small flowers bloom early-to-mid spring.

 Height/Spread: 6 to 12 inches tall, spreads up to 2 feet

-Special attributes: Drought tolerant once established; no serious pest or disease problems; foliage remains evergreen in milder climates.
+Special attributes: Drought tolerant; no serious pest or disease problems; evergreen in milder climates.

-Plants to try: Red barrenwort (crimson and white flowers), ‘Pink Champagne’ (pink flowers with raspberry centers), 'Sulphureum' (light yellow flowers on bright red stems)
+Plants to try: Red barrenwort (crimson and white flowers), ‘Pink Champagne’ (pink flowers with raspberry centers), 'Sulphureum' (light yellow flowers, bright red stems)

 BLUE LILYTURF (Liriope muscari)

-With its narrow, arching leaves and tidy clump-forming habit, lilyturf could easily pass for an ornamental grass; but in midsummer, it sends up showy spikes of white, lavender, or pink flowers that often resemble grape hyacinths.
-The grasslike foliage— which may be dark green or variegated—grows almost anywhere, from deep shade to full sun.
+With narrow, arching leaves and tidy clump-forming habit, lilyturf could easily pass for an ornamental grass; but in midsummer, it sends up showy spikes of white, lavender, or pink flowers.
+The grasslike foliage—dark green or variegated—grows almost anywhere, from full shade to full sun.